 Additionally, the bill supersedes existing laws that impose different duties and responsibilities on individuals aged 18 to 20 compared to those who are 21 and older.
 It lists specific laws that are affected by this change, ensuring that the new provisions take precedence.
-However, the bill explicitly states that it does not apply to certain acts related to the regulation of marijuana and tobacco.
+However, the bill explicitly states that it does not apply to certain regulations, such as those related to the Michigan Regulation and Taxation of Marihuana Act and the Nicotine and Tobacco Act.
 The enactment of this bill is contingent upon the passage of several other specified bills in the legislature.

 Statutes affected: Senate Introduced Bill: 722.52, 722.53